Trackunit/developer-hub/guides/sdk-docs/getting-started/creating-a-new-extension.md

     ⊢ .gitkeep
 ```

-### 4. The new extension is also added to the `iris-app-manifest.ts` file in your Iris App under apps.
+### 4. The new extension is also added to the `iris-app-manifest.ts` file in your IrisX App under apps.

 ```
   extensions: [[name-of-your-extension]Extension],